 This very well established Code of Practice, supported by all the major stakeholders in the industry, is essential reading for anyone involved in the rapid expansion of EV charging points, and those involved in maintenance, extension, modification and periodic verification of electrical installations that incorporate EV charging.

-The 4th Edition of the IET Code of practice for EV charging equipment installation is due to be published very soon.
-This is a major update with extensive guidance on Amendment 1:2020
+The 4th Edition of the IET Code of practice for EV charging equipment installation is a major update with extensive guidance on Amendment 1:2020

 Improvements include information on: